Wollivan/timSearch/README.md

 startno_'integer'the search will start when your chosen integer is reached (default = 3)

 striphtml_offif this is set then html tags in the results will not be striped when you click the entry to populate the input

+altrow_'yourfield'If this is set then when the suggestion is clicked the field will be populated with data from the chosen alternative row

+history_'days' If this is set then when the user clicks or enters on a suggestion, it will save it to their personal hostory for your set number of days

 customclass_'yourclass'adds a class to the search-suggestion div, from here you can target the elemets with the following css targeters